DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 	- Usually described as a percentage, or probability.

 		- **Inherent** (total) risk:
-			- Risk the orginazation faces if safeguard is not implemented
+			- Risk the organization faces if safeguard is not implemented
 		- **Residual**:
 			- Risk that remains once a safeguard is in place
 		- **Residual = inherent risk-safeguards (controls)**